-Faculty at career stages benefit from strategies designed to maintain and increase their productivity and satisfaction in their careers.
-One of the most important of those strategies is mentoring.
+Faculty at all career stages benefit from strategies designed to maintain and increase their scholarly and clinical productivity along with their personal satisfaction.
+One of the most important is formal mentoring.
 Faculty with mentors demonstrate higher levels of the following success factors when compared to non-mentored faculty

 - Teaching effectiveness